Alaska in January and February: Things to Do, Places to Go & What to Pack

-- Stop at the Juneau-Douglas City Museum for a better understanding of Juneau's cultural heritage and community history.
-During the winter months you'll enjoy programs from local experts and artists that allows you to really experience the local culture.
+- Learn the history.
+Stop at the Juneau-Douglas City Museum for a better understanding of Juneau's cultural heritage and visit the Alaska State Museum.

 - Visit Mendenhall Glacier.
 One of Alaska’s most accessible glaciers becomes even easier to view once its lake freezes solid and winter trails get packed.
-The visitor center is open winter weekends, Friday to Sunday, 10am – 4pm.
+The visitor center is open winter weekends.

 - Downhill ski with an ocean view.
-Just 25 minutes from downtown Juneau on Douglas Island, the Eaglecrest Ski Area generally opens by early December and offers trails for all levels.
+Just 25 minutes from downtown Juneau on Douglas Island, the Eaglecrest Ski Area generally opens by early December.

 - Find solitude and inspiration.
 Visit the Shrine of St. Therese, north of Juneau.
 Stroll peaceful trails and even stay the night in a cabin.